piboistudios/store-ui-test/README.md

 # A Foreward

 I basically made this because I'm tired of tenured .NET fanboys acting like pre-Satya Nadella Microsoft technology was worth a damn.
 And frankly, even still some of the stuff they put out is questionable.
-The most questionable thing (in my opinion) is their strange fetish for "server pages" style architecure as I like to call it...
+The most questionable thing (in my opinion) is their strange fetish for "server pages" style architecture as I like to call it...
 Here's (just) 3 reasons off the top of my head why server pages style tech is stupid:

 1. It's a violation of the separation of concerns, which is a fundamental software design principle.
 If you disagree, stop designing software.